cb-satheeshkumar/MYSQL-Performance-Training-Suite/README.md

 # Steps to run the app:-

-  1) Install MySQL into your system. ( Link - https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/)
+  1) Install MySQL into your system. (https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/)

   2) Install streamlit into your system. ( Enter command "pip install streamlit" in your terminal).